SafeExamBrowser/seb-server/docs/useraccount.rst

 A user account always belongs to one institution and has some basic attributes;

-- Institution: A combo- or single-selection to choose the institution the user account belongs to.
+- **Institution**: A combo- or single-selection to choose the institution the user account belongs to.
 This is mandatory and one user-account can only belong to one institution.
-- First Name: The first name of the user
+- **First Name**: The first name of the user
-- Surname: The surname of the user
+- **Surname**: The surname of the user
-- Username: The username within SEB Server.
+- **Username**: The username within SEB Server.
 This name is used to login.
-- E-Mail: The E-Mail address for the user.
+- **E-Mail**: The E-Mail address for the user.
 This currently has only informational purpose and is neither used to confirm an account or to send automated mails.
-- Time Zone: The time zone the user belongs to and to which the dates and times are converted to for display it to the user in the GUI.
+- **Time Zone**: The time zone the user belongs to and to which the dates and times are converted to for display it to the user in the GUI.
 See also the note about time zone below.
-- User Roles: A multi-selection input to define all roles a user account has.
+- **User Roles**: A multi-selection input to define all roles a user account has.
 See also the note about roles below.
-- Password: This password input field appears only while creating a new user-account or while self-register a user-account.
+- **Password**: This password input field appears only while creating a new user-account or while self-register a user-account.
-- Confirm Password: This password input field appears only while creating a new user-account or while self-register a user-account.
+- **Confirm Password**: This password input field appears only while creating a new user-account or while self-register a user-account.

 .. note::
       The date and time values within the SEB Server are always stored in universal time (UTC) and converted